High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Numerical Experiments

 \subsubsection{Two-dimensional results}

-In 2D, we consider two combinations of quadrature schemes, $(\mathsf{GL},\mathsf{GL})$ and $(\mathsf{TS},\mathsf{GL})$.
-Note that each combination uses Gauss-Legendre on the first eliminated axis, which is a natural choice given the corresponding integrand is simply the product of two polynomial basis functions. \cref{fig:random2d} illustrates the results of the study, divided according to the classes $\mathcal A$ and $\mathcal B$.
+In 2D, we consider two combinations of quadrature schemes, $(\mathsf{GL},\mathsf{GL})$ and $(\mathsf{TS},\mathsf{GL})$. \cref{fig:random2d} illustrates the results of the study, divided according to the classes $\mathcal A$ and $\mathcal B$.
 Several observations can be made: \begin{itemize} \item For the randomly generated geometry of class $\mathcal A$, the quadrature accuracy using $(\mathsf{GL},\mathsf{GL})$ is generally far superior to $(\mathsf{TS},\mathsf{GL})$.
 Indeed, the corresponding interfacial geometry is the graph of a smooth height function devoid of branches, and as such we intuitively expect to benefit from the rapid convergence of high-order Gaussian quadrature.
 Moreover, when Gaussian quadrature functions effectively, it can be expected to yield more rapid convergence than tanh-sinh quadrature. \item For polynomials in class $\mathcal B$, the quadrature choice $(\mathsf{GL},\mathsf{GL})$ performs very poorly, and does not reach machine precision.
 This should also be intuitively expected, as Gaussian quadrature performs poorly on integrands with endpoint singularities; in this case, the endpoint singularities occur in the derivative of the integrands, corresponding to vertical tangents of the height function.
 On the other hand, $(\mathsf{TS},\mathsf{GL})$ is effective at treating these kinds of singularities.
 However, note that for small $q$, around ten or less, $(\mathsf{GL},\mathsf{GL})$ can be substantially more accurate than $(\mathsf{TS},\mathsf{GL})$; in a sense, tanh-sinh quadrature can require a moderate number of quadrature points before its convergence accuracy is ultimately superior to Gaussian quadrature. \item One can also observe that the spread in errors for $(\mathsf{TS},\mathsf{GL})$ on class $\mathcal B$ is quite small; evidently, this combination of quadrature scheme behaves consistently across the wide range of possible interfacial geometry in class $\mathcal B$. \end{itemize}